FEP-dc88: Formatting Mathematics #642

-pounce wants to merge 1 commits from pounce/akkoma:formatting-mathematics into develop
+pounce wants to merge 1 commit from pounce/akkoma:formatting-mathematics into develop

 First-time contributor